 As one of the Smart Mobility initiatives, the Transport Department has completed the replacement of Octopus card-operated parking meters by new parking meters in January 2022.
-Currently, there are around 10,000 new parking meters installed in the territory.
+Currently, there are over 10,700 parking meters installed in the territory.

-The new parking meters have three major functions and features -
+The parking meters have three major functions and features -

 |(i)||support payment of parking fees through multiple means including Octopus, contactless credit cards i.e. Visa payWave, MasterCard Contactless and UnionPay QuickPass, Faster Payment System ("FPS"), AlipayHK, WeChat Pay and Union QR;|